jostylr/math-parser/parser.md

     Parser.prototype.events = ["start", "next", "check matches", "end"];

 Start causes an initialization and a listener to be added.
+It also increments the register .when which will lead to a firing of the check matches event.

     Parser.prototype.start = function (data, emitter) {
         this.chunk = "";
         emitter.on("next", this.next);
-        emitter.when("
+        emitter.register.add("parser instance done");
     }

+Next takes in a character and decides what to do.
+The default is to take one character and call it a day.
+Once done with trying to match (success or failure),  then the parser emits whatever was added to the register.

     Parser.prototype.next = function (data, emitter) {
         this.chunk += data.char;
         emitter.off("next", this.next);
-        emitter.of
+        emitter.emit("parser instance done");
     }

+Check matches will be called

 ### Integer